um-grex/grex-docs/content/english/ood/_index.md

 ## OpenOndemand on Grex
 ---
-**NOTE: aurochs.hpc.umanitoba.ca has been decommisioned since 29/11/2023.
-Please use zebu.hpc.umanitoba.ca to access OpenOnDemand portal.**
+**NOTE: aurochs.hpc.umanitoba.ca has been decommissioned since 29/11/2023.
+Please use zebu.hpc.umanitoba.ca to access the OpenOnDemand portal.**

 Grex's OOD instance runs on **zebu.hpc.umanitoba.ca** and requires MFA.
 It is available only from UManitoba IP addresses -- that is, your computer should be on the UM Campus network to connect.